getalp/WCE-LIG/README.md

 ## What the toolkit do?
 First, the toolkit pre-process the data, then, it extract some internal and external features.
 Finally, it outputs a good (G) or a bad (B) label foreach word in of the translation hypothesis based on those features.
-Actually, the internal features belongs to the translation system and the external features uses external toolkits to extract informations (linguistic or probabilistic)
+Actually, the internal features belongs to the translation system and the external features uses external toolkits to extract informations (linguistic or probabilistic)</BR>
 <strong>New:</strong> add DBnary as feature component.
 More details in the tools directory.

 ## What are the features extracted?